Online MBA in Georgia

 Valdosta State University has been offering quality education for over 100 years.
 The Langdale College of Business Administration offers a traditional on-campus MBA as well as a WebMBA.
 You can choose to do your MBA from this college on-campus, part-time, or during evenings.
 You need to complete a total of six semesters for the program but you can extend the program to seven years.
 The programs offered by the college are AACSB accredited.
 You need an acceptable GRE/GMAT score to enroll in either MBA program here, but waivers are permitted under special circumstances.

-Georgia MBA Career and Job Outlook
+Georgia MBA Salary and Job Outlook

 The employment prospects for MBA holders are good in Georgia.
 The average MBA graduate can earn anywhere from $45,242 – $128,174.1 Following are some helpful about management career prospects in Georgia.
 In May 2016, according to the BLS, the following management positions earned these salaries: